siderolabs/talos/website/content/v0.9/cloud-platforms/openstack.md

 #### Security Groups

-This example uses the default security group in Openstack.
+This example uses the default security group in OpenStack.
 Ports have been opened to ensure that connectivity from both inside and outside the group is possible.
 You will want to allow, at a minimum, ports 6443 (Kubernetes API server) and 50000 (Talos API) from external sources.
 It is also recommended to allow communication over all ports from within the subnet.